tusharxoxoxo/rag-chat-storage/README.md

 3. **Import errors in gRPC files**: The generated gRPC files need relative imports fixed.
 This is REQUIRED after running `make proto`.
 Use the provided `sed` commands in the setup instructions.

 4. **Services not starting**: Make sure all environment variables are set and each service is running in its own terminal.
+Check the service logs for specific error messages.

 5. **Database connection issues**: For local development, the system uses SQLite (test.db).
 For Docker, it uses PostgreSQL.
+Ensure the database file is writable.

 6. **Port conflicts**: Ensure ports 50050, 50051, 50052, 8000, and 5432 are not in use by other applications.
+Use `lsof -i :PORT` to check.

 7. **Missing .env file**: Docker Compose requires a `.env` file with all environment variables.
 Use the provided template above.